 Doctors believe that bacteria such as E. coli, or sexually transmitted diseases (STDs) such as chlamydia or gonorrhea, may cause the infections that lead to Bartholin’s abscesses.

 To determine if you have a Bartholin’s abscess, your doctor will perform a physical exam to check for any lumps or bumps within the vagina that would indicate an abscess.
-A fluid sample will likely be taken from the area to examine for any STDs present that may need treatment as well.
+They will likely take a fluid sample from the area to check for any STDs present that may need treatment as well.

 If you are over the age of 40 or have already gone through menopause, your doctor may want to perform a biopsy on any masses found in the vagina to rule out other possible sources of the problem.